How to Play Multiplayer on Minecraft Java Edition

 - Share the server address with friends

-Best for: Friend groups who want to play Java Edition multiplayer online without learning server administration.
+Best for: Friend groups who want to play Java Edition multiplayer without becoming server admins.

 How to Connect to Any Java Edition Server